RedisGears/RedisGears/docs/docs/Development.md

 }
 ```

-Now you can deploy your code to RedisGears using the following command:
+Now you can deploy your code to Redis Stack using the following command:

 ```bash
 > npm run deploy -- -r redis://localhost:6379